pgdr/talks/inhouse/PITCHME.md

 +++

 Why is there a software craftsmanship movement?
-What motivated it?
-What drives it now?
-One thing; and one thing only.

 > We are tired of writing crap.